Frequently Asked Questions

 Can we get a proof?

 Yes, upon request we will send a PDF file of what will be printed for you to review.
-Initial orders are proofed at no charge, subsequent orders may be subject to a proofing fee.

 Do you charge a setup fee?